Theory-of-Everything/Theory-of-Everything/README.md

 ### Eyo There!
-## I'm The Theory_of_Everything
+## I'm Theory
-Heya, I'm Theory.
-I'm a Developer, Gamer, Linux Enthusiast and Musician.
-Most of my time is spent doing school, however when I have time, you can usually find me programming to some degree.

 ![](https://komarev.com/ghpvc/?username=theory-of-everything&color=green&style=flat-sqaure)

-On other notes I enjoy games, mostly indie, but with a few exceptions.
+Heya, I'm Theory Student, Devloper and Musician.
+Most of my time is devoted to studies, however when I have time, you can usually find me programming to some degree (or slacking off and playing games).
 My Current Active Projects:

 Project | Description | Current Status